vueform/vite-starter/README.md

 </a>

-# Vueform Vite + TailwindCSS 3 Boilerplate
+# Vueform Vite + Tailwind CSS 3 Boilerplate

 *Last tested with Vite 2.7.13.*